This article was originally published in 2012.

-In your previous roles, you may have made internal reports about transactions to your money laundering reporting officer (MLRO), or even helped with making reports to the Serious Organised Crime Agency (SOCA) (now known as the National Crime Agency (NCA)) as a deputy MLRO.
+In your previous roles, you may have made internal reports about transactions to your money laundering reporting officer (MLRO), or even helped with making reports to the National Crime Agency (NCA) as a deputy MLRO.
 However, now that you are the MLRO, the buck stops with you to ensure that your firm meets its reporting obligations.

 Under the Proceeds of Crime Act 2002, the mental elements for the principal offences are knowledge or suspicion that criminal property is being laundered.
 For the failure to disclose offences, the mental elements are knowledge, suspicion or (in the regulated sector) reasonable grounds for suspicion .